Nikon D5000 vs D90

 - Faster burst: Shoots at higher frequency (4.5 vs 4 flaps/sec) to capture the decisive moment.

 - Longer lasting: Gets more shots (850 versus 510) out of a single battery charge.

 - More heavily discounted: Has been on the market for longer (launched in August 2008).

-Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+The review scores listed above should be treated with care, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.